PRINTR3D/formide-shared-ui/README.md

 # Build
 The build process depends on the project where the library is included.
-Build instructions for a normal Qt Application can be found [here](https://github.com/PRINTR3D/formide-shared-ui/wiki/Build-and-Run).
+Build instructions for the example application can be found [here](https://github.com/PRINTR3D/formide-shared-ui/wiki/Build-example-interface).

 # Contributing
 You can contribute to `formide-shared-ui` by closing issues (via fork -> pull request to development), adding features or just using it and report bugs!